-- We identify the problem of rapid, robust, and automated impact assessment of software changes in large Webbased services, and its research challenges in terms of scalability, robustness, detection delay, and computation cost. - We propose FUNNEL, the first approach in the literature that addresses the above challenges.
+(1) We identify the problem of rapid, robust, and automated impact assessment of software changes in large Internetbased services, and its research challenges in terms of scalability, robustness, detection delay, and computation cost.

+(2) We propose FUNNEL, the first approach in the literature that addresses the above challenges.
 The core idea of FUNNEL is to use SST, a rapid change point detection algorithm, as our algorithm basis.
 To reduce SST's computation overhead, FUNNEL adopts matrix compression and implicit inner product calculation.
-To improve the robustness for SST against noises, FUNNEL uses a DiD method to compare with various control groups. - Evaluation through historical data shows that FUNNEL performs significantly better than CUSUM [6] and M-RLS [7], and the operational experiences of real deployment show FUNNEL's good performance and value.
-We conducted extensive evaluations using manually labeled KPIs collected from 144 different software changes in real-world Web-based services.
-Specifically, FUNNEL achieved an accuracy of more than 99.7%, a detection delay that is 58.82% of that of MRLS and 33.76% of that of CUSUM.
+To improve the robustness for SST against noises, FUNNEL uses a DiD method to compare with various control groups.

+(3) Evaluation through historical data shows that FUN-NEL performs significantly better than CUSUM [20] and MRLS [18], and the operational experiences of real deployment show FUNNEL's good performance and value.
+We conducted extensive evaluations using manually labeled KPIs collected from 144 different software changes in real-world Internet-based services.
+Specifically, FUNNEL achieved an accuracy of more than 99.8%, a detection delay that is 58.82% of that of MRLS and 33.76% of that of CUSUM.
 In addition, FUNNEL is more than 7000 times faster than MRLS in computational speed, and over 4 times faster than CUSUM.
-Furthermore, we have deployed the prototype of FUNNEL to dozens of realworld Web-based services.
+Furthermore, we have deployed the prototype of FUNNEL to dozens of real-world Internet-based services.
 FUNNEL achieved a 98.21% precision based on one week's observation.
 A few representative cases were presented to show FUNNEL's robustness, detection speed, and capability to detect unexpected KPI changes.
-In one specific case, FUNNEL reduced the detection delay of one important incident to less than 10 minutes, far less than the 1.5 hour used in manual assessment.
+In one specific case, FUNNEL reduced the detection delay of one important incident to less than 10 minutes, far less than the1.5 hour used in manual assessment.